raman2798/digital-marketing/README.md

-# Digital Marketing
+# DigiHeight

-This is the repository for the Digital Marketing.
+This is the repository for the DigiHeight.

 ## Getting Started